nbattezzati/fsml/README.md

 * `firstTest_fsm.c` (the source file you have to compile together with your code)
 * `fsm.dot` (a graphical representation of the FSM using the DOT language, that you can visualize on https://dreampuf.github.io/GraphvizOnline/)

-Now compile your C code together with th generated `.c` file and it's done!
+Now compile your C code together with the generated `.c` file and it's done!

 ## 3. The language
 ### FSM structure